tepez/hapi-lambda-handler/readme.md

 - `server`:
   The Hapi server or a promise to it if it has to be initialized first.

-  It is the **responsibility** of the using package to report initialziation errors in the server.
+  It is the **responsibility** of the using package to report initialization errors in the server.
-  If the promise to the server rejects, 500 errros will be returned for every request.
+  If the promise to the server rejects, 500 errors will be returned for every request.

 - `injectOptions`:
     - `basePath: string`